davidfsemedo/TRECVID-VisualStories/data_download/README.md

 ```
 The data_prefix option should receive the path of the folder with all the *.out files.
 The tool will create 3 different folders for each event: edfest_2017_videos, edfest_2017_images, edfest_2017_tweets_metadata, etc.

-**NOTE**: We advise you to run the download script, for each event, more than once to ensure that all content that is available is downloaded.
+**NOTE**: We advise you to run the download script for each event more than once, to ensure that all content that is available is downloaded.
 Videos and Images already downloaded are skipped.

 ##### Additional options
 You can opt to download only images, videos, tweets metadata or users metadata using the options --only_images, --only_videos, --only_tweets and only_users, respectively.